 The palliative care specialist at Angels Grace Hospice provides palliative treatment to patients wherever they are such as in a private home, long-term care, assisted living facility and/or other settings.

 Palliative services do not replace the patient’s primary treatment but rather work together with your primary care often as adjunct to curative care modalities.

 This service may be provided concurrently with curative care modalities or independent of curative or life-prolonging care.
 Conditions must be in the form of a diagnosis and include chronic conditions such as:

 - Congestive heart failure (CHF)

 - Alzheimer’s / Dementia

 Palliative therapy is applicable while receiving other therapies intended to prolong life such as radiation and chemotherapy and is also appropriate during treatments intended to cure terminal illnesses such as transplants, curative surgeries or procedures.

-The objectives of Angels Grace Hospice are to identify patients that qualify for palliative care and to explore methods for providing palliative medicine to appropriate patients and their families.
-Palliative medicine is for the living and focuses on living well with a serious illness.
+The objectives of Angels Grace Hospice are to identify patients that qualify for supportive care and to explore methods for providing that care to appropriate patients and their families.
+Supportive therapy is for the living and focuses on living well with a serious illness.
 We focus on what the patient can do, not what they cannot do, providing holistic, “whole person” care.

-Palliative care provides many benefits to those suffering with a serious, chronic illness.
-Too often, patients may associate palliative with hospice and wait too long to seek palliative care nursing benefits.
-Palliative treatment services provide many benefits to patients and their families such as:
+Comfort care provides many benefits to those suffering with a serious, chronic illness.
+Too often, patients may associate palliative with hospice and wait too long to seek care.
+The care provides many benefits to patients and their families such as:

 - Relief from distressing symptoms and easing of pain